hirashahid9/Index-Creation-Information-Retrieval/README.md

 # Execution Instructions
-Use Netbeans IDE and attach the libraries from libraries folder.
+Use Netbeans/Eclipse/IntelliJ IDE and attach the libraries from libraries folder.

+Java 8 or higher

 # PART 1
 1.First give corpus path as command line argument.(for part 2 and 3 i have hardcoded file path)